 Perhaps a nicer shot of the pump.
 Only one line is shown connected to the pump at this point.

 The pump is an ISCO Wiz Peristaltic Pump Diluter / Dispenser.
 They can be found on eBay for $75 and up.
-The pump works by placing a piece of peristaltic pump tubing between a “platen” and a series of rollers.
+The pump works by placing a piece of peristaltic pump tubing between a “platen” and a set of rollers.
 The pump then rotates the rollers, which in turn pinch the tubes against the platten.
 When the rollers squeeze the tubing, it creates a vacuum that pulls the liquid through the tubes.

 One issue with the Wiz pump is the clips that hold the pump platen can break, as they are made of plastic.

 Here’s the setup in the dark.
 I have Rubylith red film over the screen of the laptop to prevent it from exposing the emulsion.
-The room lights are red LEDs and Rubylith covered fluorescent ceiling darkroom lights.
+The room lights are red LEDs, and Rubylith covered fluorescent ceiling darkroom lights.

 Peristaltic vs. Syringe Pumps

 An alternative to a peristaltic pump is a syringe pump.
-They can pump a very precise amount of liquid.
+They can pump a precise amount of liquid.
 The reason I didn’t get one is they can only pump one solution at a time.
 Maybe two if you can rig two syringes into one pump.